soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 fmap :: Functor f => (a -> b) -> f a -> f b
 ```

-And we want to implement it for a specific type (in place of the `f`),
+And if we want to implement it for a specific type (in place of the `f`),
 we need to be able to *substitute* the `f` with the target type.
 If we'd try
 to do it with `Either` we would get: